 - Ability to structure a written assignments and present results related to surface hydrology.

-Please see Absalon course page
+Textbook and additional materials, please see Absalon course page for details.

 - Theory exercises